 Critical Language Scholarship Program (CLS)

-The Critical Language Scholarship (CLS) Program is a summer study abroad opportunity for American college and university students to learn languages essential to America’s engagement with the world.
-CLS Program Scholars cover one year of university-level study over the course of a summer and develop essential intercultural fluency in regions that are critical to U.S. national security and economic prosperity.
+The Critical Language Scholarship (CLS) Program is a funded summer opportunity for American college and university students to learn languages essential to America’s engagement with the world.

-Scholars are selected from a national pool of applicants representing a diverse range of institutions, including four-year colleges and universities, community colleges, and minority-serving institutions such as Historically Black Colleges and Universities, Tribal Colleges, and Hispanic-serving institutions.
-Students of diverse disciplines and majors are encouraged to apply.
+Scholars are selected from a national pool of applicants representing a wide range of institutions, including four-year colleges and universities, community colleges, and minority-serving institutions such as Historically Black Colleges and Universities, Tribal Colleges, and Hispanic-serving institutions.
+Students from all disciplines and majors are encouraged to apply.

 While abroad, scholars are supported by expert on-site staff.
-A diverse community of CLS alumni also serve as a resource for scholars who are navigating a new cultural landscape.
+CLS alumni also serve as a resource for scholars who are navigating a new cultural landscape.
 Expenses, including flights, tuition, housing, meals, and limited medical reimbursement benefits are covered by the program, making the CLS Program an accessible opportunity for students of various means.

-In addition to the overseas institutes, CLS Spark, an initiative of the CLS Program, provides opportunities for American undergraduate college and university students to study Arabic, Chinese and Russian virtually at the beginning level.
+In addition to the overseas institutes, CLS Spark, an initiative of the CLS Program, provides opportunities for competitively selected American undergraduate students to study Arabic, Chinese, Korean, and Russian virtually at the beginning level, as well as Japanese virtually at the beginner or advanced beginner level.
 CLS Spark provides students the access and opportunity to start their language learning journeys even when critical languages may not be offered on their campuses or when they may have responsibilities that prevent them from studying abroad.
+Preference is given to applicants from campuses that do not offer their Spark language.

 Key Benefits

-The Critical Language Scholarship Program is sponsored by the U.S. Department of State, with funding provided by the U.S. Government.
-It is supported in its implementation by American Councils for International Education.
+The Critical Language Scholarship Program is a program of the U.S. Department of State with funding provided by the U.S. Government and supported in its implementation by American Councils for International Education.

 What is a Critical Language?